-My name is Mrs Jennings and I teach Ayres class in year 3.
+My name is Mrs Jennings and I teach Archimedes class in Year 5.
 I aim to make learning fun and exciting to help engage all the children at South End to give them the opportunity to thrive and succeed in their learning journey.

 I enjoy being creative and so my classroom will always be bright, colourful and welcoming.
 My favourite subject is maths but I also love geography and music.

-My name is Miss Bowers and I am so excited to be teaching Picasso class this year!
-I am really looking forward to working in Year 3 after having such a fabulous year teaching Year 4 last year.
+My name is Mrs Evans and I am so excited to be teaching in Picasso class again!
+I have loved teaching in Year 3 this year so I am really looking forward to another great year teaching in such a fantastic year group.

-I love to be creative and previously trained as a dance teacher, so I really enjoy incorporating creativity into as many of my lessons as possible, using movement and dance whenever I can.
-I very much believe in giving each child the opportunity to grow and learn in their own way so that they can express themselves and feel happy and comfortable in their learning.
+I previously trained as a dance teacher, so I really enjoy incorporating creativity into as many of my lessons as possible, using movement and dance whenever I can.
+I very much believe in giving each child the opportunity to grow as a person and learn in their own way.
+I love watching children learn to express themselves and feel happy and comfortable in their learning.